 A typical single-width exit door (750mm wide) will allow about 40 people per minute to evacuate.
 Larger doors will typically allow more people to pass through, so a 1050mm door width can allow as many as 80 people to evacuate per minute.

-However, when calculating how many exits are required, it is usually assumed that the largest exit route is unavailable because it is blocked by fire.
-If more than one exit discharges into the same place (for example, a lobby), then consider the aggregate loss of exit capacity caused by a fire in the lobby.
+However, when calculating how many exits are required, it is usually assumed that the largest exit route from any given area is unavailable because it is blocked by fire.
+If more than one exit discharges into the same place (for example, a lobby or foyer), then consider the aggregate loss of exit capacity caused by a fire in the lobby.

-It is commonly accepted that one exit is adequate in buildings where no more than 60 people congregate, providing that the building is on ground floor level only.
+It is commonly accepted that one exit is adequate in buildings where no more than 60 people congregate, providing that the building is on ground floor level only and the premises are of low risk.
 However, it is always recommended that more than one fire exit is available so there is always another way out if the main entrance is blocked by fire.
-Furthermore, many rooms of low occupancy with low fire risk need only one exit.
+Furthermore, smaller rooms of low occupancy with low fire risk need only one exit, which would be typical of many offices and vestries.

-The fire exits should be distributed around the building so ensuring that people can reach a safe exit route.
-Ideally the two exit routes would go in opposite directions, but at the least they should be positioned so that they are far enough apart so that a fire blocking one of the doors will not block the other.
+The fire exits should be distributed around the building so ensuring that people can reach a safe exit route should another route be blocked by fire.
+Ideally the two exit routes would go in opposite directions, but at the very least they should be positioned so that they are far enough apart so that a fire blocking one of the doors will not block the other.
 In looking at the direction of the exits, also consider any furniture or obstacles that could prevent people taking a direct path to an exit.

 A number of travel distances have been published in government guidance, and for a typical Church or Place of Worship with normal fire risks, the following would usually apply as recommendations: